thiippal/AI2D-RST/annotator/README.md

 See the docstrings in each file for instructions on how to use the scripts.

+Alternatively, you can execute a script with the `-h/--help` flag for a description of the required inputs, e.g. `python annotate.py -h`.

 ## Directory structure

 | Directory or file | Description |